Camnaz/guestbook-dapp/README.md

   - **Chain ID**: `1115`
   - **Currency Symbol**: `CORE`
 - **Text Editor**: Use a text editor like Visual Studio Code.
+- **Core Faucet**: To get test CORE tokens for transactions, visit the [Core Faucet](https://scan.test.btcs.network/faucet) and refer to the [instructions for use](https://docs.coredao.org/docs/Dev-Guide/core-faucet).

 ## Project Setup